 Most people want to know: “Exactly how much is this going to cost me?”
 And we understand that’s important, especially since this stuff doesn’t come cheap.
 We’re going to do something unusual here, something most law firms don’t do.
 We’re going to try to at least give you an idea.
 This doesn’t work for all clients or all cases, but it’s a good start.

 The consultation fee is $125, and we schedule a half hour for that.
 Sometimes we run over, and that’s ok.

 We will generally ask you to deposit $2,500 in order to engage our services; those funds are placed into our trust account and drawn on as they are earned.
 We will not consider you a client (and therefore not start work) until the initial deposit is made.
 And when the deposit runs out, we will ask you for another one.
 If you ignore us, we will ask the court to allow us to withdraw as your attorney.
 If you call us and ask to set up a payment plan, we usually will, assuming you are employed.
 We will generally not allow payments on the initial deposit.

-In family law cases, how much does it cost from beginning to end varies significantly.
+In family law cases, how much it will cost from beginning to end varies significantly.
 The variables include your behavior, your partner’s behavior, the lawyers’ behavior, and how many hearings we have.
 We might get multiple emails from you, or we might get none.
 It depends.
 But, on average, a divorce case will require between 15 and 25 hours.
 Some can run upwards of 40 or 50 hours, especially if custody is contested.
 And that usually does not include a full-blown trial, but it does include mediation, which is almost always required by the court.

 CONTROLLING YOUR COSTS

 Consider leaving a detailed voice mail or message with a staff member, making it clear you do not need a return call, if your goal for making contact is simply to notify your lawyer about something.
 Such calls are written up in a memo and made a part of your file.